hahajjjun/hahajjjun.github.io/_posts/2026-01-03-anatomy-of-bsm.md

 We’d like to take a deeper look at learnable tokenizers exemplified in these appraoches.
 The motivation of introducing these adaptive appraoches are usually reasonable; since conventional approaches feel that they rely on heuristics.
-However, Evo2 has showed byte-tokenizer was sufficient to achieve long-range contextual reasoning (>1M base pairs) with proper considerations in sequence modelling(StipeHypena2).
+However, Evo2 has showed byte-tokenizer was sufficient to achieve long-range contextual reasoning (>1M base pairs) with proper considerations in sequence modelling (StripeHyena2).
-No matter how learnable tokens are produced, we will expect that these optimized tokens might possess some important biological properties and perform well in long-range reasoning tasks.
+No matter how learnable tokens are produced, scientists will now expect that these optimized tokens might possess some important biological properties and perform well in long-range reasoning tasks.
+In this context, modifying BPE with proper biological considerations could be a lightweight alternative with enhanced transparency.

+### Sequence modelling

+| Evo 2 uses StripedHyena 2, the first multi-hybrid architecture based on input-dependent convolutions.